Security Expectations for 2020 - THISDAYLIVE

 Mr. Adetola Adeleke: CEO Azacom Global

-As for President Muhammadu Buhari, I look to see a true democratic behavioural change towards the rules of law, freedom of speech, press and non-biased anti-corruption crusader.
+As for President Muhammadu Buhari, I look to see a true democratic behavioural changes towards the rules of law, freedom of speech, press and non biased anti corruption crusader.

 Bright Ezirim: Businessman